rangeengine/Range-Engine-Docs/source/api/Range.logic.rst

 .. function:: getUseExternalClock()

-    Get if the BGE use the inner BGE clock, or rely or on an external clock.
-The default is to use the inner BGE clock.
+    Get if the Range use the inner Range clock, or rely or on an external clock.
+The default is to use the inner Range clock.

     :rtype: bool

 .. function:: setUseExternalClock(use_external_clock)

-    Set if the BGE use the inner BGE clock, or rely or on an external clock.
+    Set if the Range use the inner Range clock, or rely or on an external clock.
 If the user selects the use of an external clock, he should call regularly the setClockTime method.